 About the French Cohort Program

-The French Cohort Program (FCP) in Public Administration and Community Services offers you the opportunity to study in Canada’s two official languages at British Columbia’s Simon Fraser University (SFU).
+The French Cohort Program (FCP) in Public and International Affairs offers you the opportunity to study in Canada’s two official languages at British Columbia’s Simon Fraser University (SFU).
 This multidisciplinary program, taught primarily in French, leads to a Bachelor of Arts degree in one of the following three options:

 Studies at SFU ...